dabellator/react-firebase/README.md

 ### test/

 Your unit and integration tests for components, reducers and services.
-It is not really necessary to test action creators or contexts (unless you really want to).
+It is not really necessary to test action creators or containers (unless you really want to).

 ## App Components